Admission Policies - Undergraduate Programs

 High school students desiring to enroll in a Harding class while in high school must be preapproved each semester through the Registrar's Office.
 The student must earn a grade of C or higher in all courses to continue dual enrollment and must maintain a 2.0 grade point average.
 Registration may be restricted for students failing to provide all official transcripts.

 Registration is limited to a maximum of 8 hours per term.
 Academic policies apply as though the student were a freshman.

 Post-baccalaureate Students: A student who has completed a bachelor's degree will be considered post-baccalaureate until admitted into a graduate program.

-International Students: International students with English as their second language can meet the admission requirements for the university by 1) achieving the minimum required ACT/SAT/CLT score for admission as an undergraduate, or 2) completing an undergraduate degree from another accredited American college or university, or 3) achieving the minimum score on a nationally recognized test of English language proficiency, such as the TOEFL or IELTS.
+International Students: International students with English as their second language can meet the admission requirements for the university by 1) achieving the minimum required ACT/SAT/CLT score for admission as an undergraduate, or 2) completing an undergraduate degree from another institution within the United States accredited by an agency nationally recognized by the US Department of Education or the Council for Higher Education Accreditation, or 3) achieving the minimum score on a nationally recognized test of English language proficiency, such as the TOEFL or IELTS.
 A score older than two years cannot be used for admission.
-The minimum scores acceptable for admission to the university are 550 on the paper-based TOEFL, 70 internet based TOEFL (IBT), and 6.0 on the IELTS.
+The minimum scores acceptable for admission to the university are 550 on the paper-based TOEFL, 70 on the internet based TOEFL (IBT), and 6.0 on the IELTS.
 Individual programs may have more stringent minimum requirements.

 Admission Procedures - Undergraduate Programs